Why Do I Need Probiotics?

 SIBO which is small intestinal bacterial overgrowth is one illness that slows digestion causing an imbalance that allows the bad bacteria to dominate.
 In this case, Lactobacilli can be harmful and they must be avoided.

-In opposition, C-Diff (clostridium difficile) which is another overgrowth of bad bacteria is often times triggered by overuse of anti-biotics.
-It has been treated with Lactobacillus Rhamnosus GG, Bacillus strains and Saccharomyces Boulardii (a form of bakers yeast).
+In opposition, C-Diff (clostridium difficile) which is another overgrowth of bad bacteria is often times triggered by overuse of antibiotics.
+It has been treated with Lactobacillus rhamnosus GG, Bacillus strains, and Saccharomyces boulardii (a form of baker yeast).

 If you have a digestive issue it is always best to get help from your gastroenterologist or you call me for some assistance.